TeamFAPS/PSVita-RE-tools/README.md

 	2. Reboot the vita.
 	3. Check ux0:data/logs.txt for new logs.

+	NOTE: This method may ware down your memory card and is slow.
+This method is only recommended when tested material may crash the system, preventing the dumping of logs.

 - Dumping the buffer

 	1. Open the ShipLog application and select dump logs to disk.